AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

         >
         > Note that the specific IP addresses that respond to you may be different that those shown above because your DHCP server may have assigned your virtual machines different IP addresses than the author's.
 However, you should get a response from exactly two machines in the DHCP address pool: one is the Ubuntu Xenial virtual machine, and the other is the CentOS 7 virtual machine.
 Make sure you know which is which.
 Remember, you can always look up your current machine's IP address with the `ip address` command.
         >
-        > :beginner: If only one machine responds within the DHCP address range, make sure that both your virtual machines are turned on and that you have correctly configured the VirtualBox DHCP server, discussed earlier.
+        > :beginner: If only one machine within the DHCP address range responds, make sure that both your virtual machines are turned on and that you have correctly [configured the VirtualBox DHCP server](#virtualbox-dhcp-server-configuration), discussed earlier.
 In this lab, if you can't `ping` one machine from the other, then you also can't use `ssh` to connect to one from the other.
         >
         > :beginner: For the remainder of this guide, we assume that the CentOS 7 virtual machine has IP address `172.16.1.11` and that the Ubuntu Xenial virtual machine has the IP address `172.16.1.10`.
 If your machines are located at different addresses, adjust the commands in this guide accordingly.
 1. Once you have the IP address of the CentOS 7 virtual machine, use `ssh` to start a connection to it: